UCL/ucl_software_carpentry/sql/sql.md

 Database Design
 ---------------

+Principles of database *normalization* aim to minimize redundancy and dependency among records, so relationships are clear and we are less likely to introduce inconsistencies.

-Each field in a database should store a single value.
+* Each field in a database should store a single value.
-Information should not be duplicated in a database.
+* Information should not be duplicated in a database.
-Each table should be about a single subject (avoids unnecessary replication).
+* Each table should be about a single subject (avoids unnecessary replication).

+Also, remembering to *write for people, not computers*:

-When naming fields, you should think about meaning, not presentation.
+* When naming fields, you should think about meaning, not presentation.

 When we divide our data between several tables, we need a way to bring it back together again.
-The key is to have an identifier in common between tables – shared columns.
+The key is to have an identifier in common between tables: shared columns.
 This will allow us to join tables, which we will discuss now.

-For example, the species ID is included in the surveys table, but we don’t know what the species ID stands for.
+For example, the species ID is included in the `surveys` table, but we don’t know what the species ID stands for.
-That information is stored in the Species table and can be linked to if we need it.
+That information is stored in the `species` table and can be linked to if we need it.
 This means that we don't have to record the full genus, species, and taxa information for the several thousand individuals of each species.

+---

+***Note***

+* When using a spreadsheet, it is common for information to be duplicated in this way.
+Getting round this involves using *look-up* or *database* functions in the spreadsheet.

+---

 Joining tables